lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 6. If the status register flags a DAI error, additional handling is required (see [Section on Error handling]({{< relref "#error-handling" >}})).
 7. Go back to 1. and repeat until all data has been written.

-Note that the hardware will set {{< regref DIRECT_ACCESS_REGWEN >}} to 0x0 while an operation is pending in order to temporarily lock write access to the CSRs registers.
+The hardware will set {{< regref DIRECT_ACCESS_REGWEN >}} to 0x0 while an operation is pending in order to temporarily lock write access to the CSRs registers.

+Note that SW is responsible for keeping track of already programmed OTP word locations during the provisioning phase.
+**It is imperative that SW does not write the same word location twice**, since this can lead to ECC inconsistencies, thereby potentially rendering the device useless.

 ### Digest Calculation Sequence